 Kylie Jenner Wasn't On The VMAs Red Carpet, But Her Lookalike Was

 With so much drama going on between the Kardashians and Taylor Swift — as well as with Travis Scott's appearance — everyone was wondering where Kylie Jenner was during the VMAs.
 Fans were scoping out the red carpet to see if they could spot the youngest Jenner, but they couldn't find her anywhere.
-However, they did see someone who made them do a double take.
+However, they did see who made them do a double take.

-There was one woman at the VMAs with platinum blonde hair — just like Jenner's look at the 2017 Met Gala.
-At that event, Jenner wore a naked-seeming Versace dress with jewel embellishments.
+There was one woman at the VMAs with platinum blonde hair, just like Jenner's look at the 2017 Met Gala.
+At May 1 event, Jenner wore a naked-seeming Versace dress with jewel embellishments.
 And, well, this lookalike on the VMAs carpet was wearing a naked-seeming dress with jewel embellishments.
 She definitely caught the attention of Jenner fans looking out for the reality TV star's presence.

-That woman, obviously, was not Kylie Jenner.
-It was Bebe Rexha.
+That woman was Bebe Rexha.
 If you don't know, Rexha is a singer, and you've probably heard her voice before.
 She's the one who sang on G-Eazy's track “Me, Myself & I.” It was definitely a disappointment for Jenner fans, but Rexha absolutely made a mark, so good on you girl, go ahead.
 Check out how similar her look was to Kylie's Met Gala appearance:

 The similarities really did freak out a lot of people.